-Most present evidence shows that the mineral in bone is located primarily within the type I collagen fibril (1-6), that the fibril is formed first and then mineralized (1,2), and that mineralization replaces water within the fibril with mineral (1,3,4).
+Most present evidence shows that the mineral in bone is located primarily within the type I collagen fibril (1-6), that the fibril is formed first and then mineralized (1, 2), and that mineralization replaces water within the fibril with mineral (1, 3, 4).
 The collagen fibril therefore plays an important role in mineralization, providing the aqueous compartment in which mineral grows.
 Our working hypothesis is that the physical structure of the collagen fibril may also play a critical additional role in mineralization: the role of a gatekeeper that determines the size of the molecules that can penetrate the fibril to affect apatite crystal growth.
 The present experiments were carried out to test this hypothesis.

-The physical structure of the type I collagen fibril can be viewed in two dimensions, the axial (or longitudinal) and lateral (or equatorial).
-The fibril is composed of collagen molecules, each 1.1 x 300 nm in size and formed by the association of two alpha 1 and one alpha 2 polypeptide chains to create a rope-like triple helical structure.
-The fibril assembles by the non-covalent association of collagen molecules, each offset by 67 nm with respect to its lateral neighbors (5-7).
-An axial repeat is $5 \ge 67 = 335$ nm in length, which is longer than the 300 nm collagen molecule.
-This difference results in a 35 nm 'gap' between each collagen molecule and its nearest axial neighbors, and is responsible for the fact that the fibril has alternating differences in electron density (7) and diameter (8,9) with a 67 nm repeat that corresponds to the gap and overlap regions of the fibril.
-The lateral structure of the collagen fibril consists of collagen molecules arranged in a quasihexagonal lattice (6,10-16).
-The final fibril can be from 20 to 400nm in diameter (17,18) and is stabilized by four covalent cross links per collagen molecule, two at either end of the molecule (19,20).
+The physical structure of the type I collagen fibril can be viewed in two dimensions, the axial (or longitudinal) and the lateral (or equatorial).
+The fibril is composed of collagen molecules, each 1.1 imes 300 nm in size and formed by the association of two $\alpha 1$ and one $\alpha 2$ polypeptide chains to create a rope-like triple helical structure.
+The fibril assembles by the noncovalent association of collagen molecules, each offset by 67 nm with respect to its lateral neighbors (5-7).
+An axial repeat is $5 \times 67 =$ 335 nm in length, which is longer than the 300 nm collagen molecule.
+This difference results in a 35 nm "gap" between each collagen molecule and its nearest axial neighbors, and is responsible for the fact that the fibril has alternating differences in electron density (7) and diameter (8, 9) with a 67 nm repeat that corresponds to the gap and overlap regions of the fibril.
+The lateral structure of the collagen fibril consists of collagen molecules arranged in a quasihexagonal lattice (6, 10-16).
+The final fibril can be from 20 to 400 nm in diameter (17, 18) and is stabilized by four covalent cross-links per collagen molecule, two at either end of the molecule (19, 20).

-A "microfibril" is thought to be the basic building block of the collagen fibril (6,11,14-16,21), but the relationship of the microfibril structure to the molecular packing of collagen molecules in the fibril is sometimes unclear (see (14) for references).
-A recent fiber x-ray crystallographic determination of the collagen type I supermolecular structure has clarified the role of the microfibril in collagen structure by examining for the first time the detailed packing arrangement of collagen molecules from their N- to C-termini (14).
-This study shows that each collagen molecule associates with its packing neighbors to super-twisted, right-handed, form а pentameric microfibril that interdigitates with neighboring microfibrils.
+A "microfibril" is thought to be the basic building block of the collagen fibril (6, 11, 14-16, 21), but the relationship of the microfibril structure to the molecular packing of collagen molecules in the fibril is sometimes unclear (see Ref.
+14 and references therein).
+A recent fiber x-ray crystallographic determination of the collagen type I supermolecular structure has clarified the role of the microfibril in collagen structure by examining for the first time the detailed packing arrangement of collagen molecules from their N to C termini (14).
+This study shows that each collagen molecule associates with its packing neighbors to form a super-twisted, right-handed, pentameric microfibril that interdigitates with neighboring microfibrils.

-At physiological levels of hydration, the type I collagen fiber is about 30% collagen and 70% water by volume (see (22) and references therein).
-Micro CT measurements have shown convincingly that the progressive hydration of a collagen fiber increases the diameter of the fiber but not its length.
-This observation shows that hydration affects the lateral structure of the fiber, but not the axial structure (22).
-X ray structural analyses support this conclusion.
+At physiological levels of hydration, the type I collagen fiber is about 30% collagen and 70% water by volume (see Ref.
+22 and references therein).
+Micro-CT measurements have shown convincingly that the progressive hydration of a collagen fiber increases the diameter of the fiber but not its length.
+This observation shows that hydration affects the lateral structure of the fiber but not the axial structure (22).
+X-ray structural analyses support this conclusion.
 Hydration has no measurable impact on the axial structure of the fibril, which has the same 67 nm periodicity in dry and fully hydrated collagen fibrils (23).
-In contrast, hydration progressively increases the Bragg spacing between adjacent collagen molecules in the lateral plane, from 1.1 nm in the dry fibril to 1.8 nm when the fibril is fully hydrated (24).
-In the lateral plane, each collagen molecule is therefore separated from its neighbors by a water layer 6 to 7 Å thick (22).
+In contrast, hydration progressively increases the Bragg spacing between adjacent collagen molecules in the lateral plane, from